OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

   default: 0.5

   <p>Roughness for the specular lobe.
-The value ranges from 0 to 1, which goes from a perfectly specular surface at 0.0 to maximum roughness of the specular lobe.<\p>
+The value ranges from 0 to 1, which goes from a perfectly specular surface at 0.0 to maximum roughness of the specular lobe.</p>

   <h3>specularColor</h3>